KittyGiraudel/a11y-dialog/docs/usage.interactions.md

 The DOM API relies on `data-*` attributes.
 They all live under the `data-a11y-dialog-*` namespace for consistency (with 1’s, not L’s), clarity and robustness.
 Two attributes are recognised:

-- `data-a11y-dialog-show`: the `id` of the dialog element is expected as a value
+- `data-a11y-dialog-show`: the unique identifier of the dialog element is expected as a value
-- `data-a11y-dialog-hide`: the `id` of the dialog element is expected as a value; if omitted, the closest parent dialog element (if any) will be the target
+- `data-a11y-dialog-hide`: the unique identifier of the dialog element is expected as a value; if omitted, the closest parent dialog container (if any) will be the target

 The following button will open the dialog with the `your-dialog-id` id when interacted with.